 Senior Speakers Program 2017-2018

-In the 2017-2018 School year, the Senior Speakers Program (SSP) replaced and expanded the former “Senior Homilist” program.
-Each student accepted to the SSP will receive initial training in the basics of public speaking, then work with a team of faculty and peers to edit, develop, and rehearse a speech.
+In the 2016-2017 School year, the Senior Speakers Program (SSP) replaced and expanded the former “Senior Homilist” program.
+Each student accepted to the SSP will receive initial training in the basics of public speaking, will work with fellow speakers and faculty to refine their skills in writing, editing, rehearsing and delivering their speech.

 The Senior Speaker will be selected to speak at one of the following events/venues: